benleung/hkipo/README.md

 # hkipo
 An interactive graph to visualize the relationship between rate of oversubscription and performance of stock of IPO price on the first day.
+It also contains a dashboard for checking IPO's price.

 ## How to run the app in your machine
 To run the app in your machine: